-We don’t know how they felt about it either way.
-We do know that Mary was at the rectory in Deane while Mrs. Austen had been laid up sick in her bedroom in Steventon for weeks before the birth– in fact she didn’t leave her room until Nov 31st, Jane wrote to Cass:
+The fact is, we don’t know how they felt about it either way.
+We do know that Mary was at the rectory in Deane while Mrs Austen had been laid up sick in her bedroom in Steventon for weeks before the birth.
+In fact, she didn’t leave her room until Nov 31st (two weeks after the birth) Jane wrote to Cass:

 “My mother made her entrée into the dressing-room through crowds of admiring spectators yesterday afternoon, and we all drank tea together for the first time these five weeks.
 She has had a tolerable night, and bids fair for a continuance in the same brilliant course of action to-day.”

 (Dec 1, 1798, Jane to Cass, Brabourne Letter 12).